Marcus Semien Player Props: Rangers vs. Cardinals

 Cardinals Pitching Rankings

-- The Cardinals have the 16th-ranked team ERA among all MLB pitching staffs (4.24).
+- The Cardinals have the 16th-ranked team ERA among all league pitching staffs (4.24).

-- The Cardinals allow the 10th-fewest home runs in baseball (61 total, one per game).
+- Cardinals pitchers combine to surrender the eighth-fewest home runs in baseball (61 total, one per game).

-- Wainwright gets the start for the Cardinals, his sixth of the season.
-He is 2-1 with a 6.15 ERA and 16 strikeouts in 26 1/3 innings pitched.
+- Liberatore (1-1) takes the mound for the Cardinals to make his third start of the season.

-- In his most recent appearance on Monday, the righty tossed five innings against the Kansas City Royals, allowing three earned runs while surrendering nine hits.
+- The lefty last pitched on Friday, May 26 against the Cleveland Guardians, when he went five innings, allowing four earned runs while giving up five hits.

 © 2023 Data Skrive.
 All rights reserved.